exploring self-realization, sacred personhood, and full humanity

-I had finished this “Part II” article - thought I was finished.
+I had finished this “Part II” article - once again, thought I was finished.
 However, I found myself bothered by a sense that I had not yet expressed the essential concept.
 Granted, the answer here, that which allows us to “survive eternal life,” is the mind and viewpoint of God.
 And how does one capture that marvel in mere words on a page?

 Nevertheless, allow me to try, one more time.

 Suffice to say, the general idea asserted that the highest station to which mortals could attain would be to spend eternity gazing upon the glorious splendiferous face of The Most High God.
 For endless eons to come, so the teaching suggested, we would be mesmerized, held in thrall, by the radiant visage of The Eternal God.

 The scientific evidence for the afterlife informs us that there is no “Great White Throne” on the other side, no “Sky God,” no grandfather figure with a long white beard.
 People over there do not see any visible indications of God; at least, none of popular religious conception.
 We have discussed this many times before.
 However, even though the “Beatific Vision” as portrayed by orthodoxy does not exist, I have come to see that this teaching contains a very beautiful underlying truth.